 Step 3.
 Immerse yourself in the language:

-After being familiar with the Arabic letters and their sounds, you need to start to get involved in the language.
-Many linguists said: the principal role for learning any language is by exposure, and that could be achieved through dealing with the language; especially, through listening to the native speakers.
+After being familiar with Arabic letters and their sounds, you need to start to get involved in the language.
+Many linguists said: the principal role of learning any language is exposure, and that could be achieved through dealing with the language; especially, through listening to the native speakers.

 - Listen to Arabic music to familiarize yourself with common words and phrases.

-- Label the items around you, whether in your house or office or car, with their equivalents in Arabic; and, whenever your eyes see them, repeat aloud until you memorize them.
+- Label the items around you, whether in your house or office, or car, with their equivalents in Arabic; and, whenever your eyes see them, repeat them aloud until you memorize them.